gicLAB/SECDA-TFLite/hardware_automation/readme.md

 ## Project Generation
 The [`hw_gen.py`](./hw_gen.py) script is used to create the base hardware automation project from a given json configuration file.
-To generate a hardware project, run the following command in the terminal:
+To generate a hardware project, run the following command in the terminal.
+If you are using the VSCode dev container or SECDA-TFLite natively, make sure to activate the secda-tflitev2 conda environment first.
 ```bash
 cd hardware_automation
 python3 hw_gen.py [path_to_config_file] # Example: python3 hw_gen.py configs/ADD/ADDv1_0.json